banskt/saik.at/content/work/_index.md

 show dramatic, often exotic, anomalies in thermodynamic and dynamic properties.
 In a series of work during my PhD, we found a percolation transition of the solutes, leading to the formation of a spanning cluster of self-aggregates in the system after a critical percolation concentration.
-Believe it or not, the onset of this percolation occurs at a concentration at which the thermodynamic and dynamic anomalies are found experimentally.
+Surprisingly, the onset of this percolation occurs at a concentration at which the thermodynamic and dynamic anomalies are found experimentally.